Rope soloing 101 Part 4

-Take a small haul bag big anough to hold both a rope bag containing your haul line, and your spare rack.
+Take a small haul bag big enough to hold both a rope bag containing your haul line and your spare rack.
 This is your tag bag.
 Set up the bag so it hangs from a fifi hook.

-The bag is generally connected to the rope close to the half way point (were both ropes are joined) by two points; the fifi hook and direct to the rope as a back up.
-I tend to connect the fifi hook (via the extraction hole in the top of the hook) via a prussic loop, so I can both ajust the connection point, and also to reduce bulk (no big knot in the rope).
-The bag is connected a second time as a back up below the prussic, either with a knot, or via a second prussic (again allowing adjustment), making sure the distance is long enough so that the tag bag will be lifted off the belay when you pull on the down rope while leading.
-If you think you may need to rack quite often - say you want to climb light - then you can attach it direct to the lead line at any point.
+The bag is generally connected to the rope close to the halfway point (where both ropes are joined) by two points; the fifi hook and direct to the rope as a backup.
+I tend to connect the fifi hook (via the extraction hole in the top of the hook) via a prussic loop, so I can both adjust the connection point, and also reduce bulk (no big knot in the rope).
+The bag is connected a second time as a back-up below the prussic, either with a knot or via a second prussic (again allowing adjustment), making sure the distance is long enough so that the tag bag will be lifted off the belay when you pull on the down rope while leading.
+If you think you may need to rack quite often - say you want to climb light - then you can attach it directly to the lead line at any point.

-The dangers of this system are that on traversing pitches you may suddenly find the lead line start to feed out of the rope bag, which if its heavy enough, can pull of the fif hook, causing your tag bag to fall to the end of your lead line, not good if you’re on a tiny copperhead.
+The dangers of this system are that on traversing pitches you may suddenly find the lead line start to feed out of the rope bag, which if its heavy enough, can pull off the fifi hook, causing your tag bag to fall to the end of your lead line, not good if you’re on a tiny copperhead.